MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 ## Where to find ACM Insights

-Collaboration activity reports is found in Teams Admin Center dashboard under the **Collaboration activity** tab, described as follows.
+The Collaboration activity reports feature is found in Teams Admin Center dashboard under the **Collaboration activity** tab, described as follows.

 :::image type="content" source="media/dashboard-collaboration-activity-reports.png" alt-text="The dashboard displaying the ACM Insights menu item.":::